Album: Threads of Starlight - a collection of 18 atmospheric and lyrical piano solos.

 Kathleen Feenstra ARCT, RMT, H. B.Sc

-Kathleen Feenstra has been teaching piano and theory in BC's Fraser Valley since 2001.
-Accredited by The Royal Conservatory of Music with an ARCT in Piano Performance (2010) and also an ARCT in Piano Pedagogy (2019), Kathleen is a member of the British Columbia Registered Music Teachers Association, the Association of Canadian Woman Composers, and is an Associate Composer of the Canada Music Center.
-She enjoys teaching, composing, and arranging, and is passionate about seeing her students succeed in their musical studies.
+Kathleen Feenstra has been teaching piano and theory in BC’s Fraser Valley since 2001.
+She is accredited by The Royal Conservatory of Music with ARCT diplomas in both Piano Performance (2010) and Piano Pedagogy (2019), and holds specialist teaching designations in Elementary, Intermediate, and Advanced Piano, Elementary and Intermediate Theory, and Advanced Harmony.
+A dedicated member of the British Columbia Registered Music Teachers’ Association, Kathleen is passionate about helping her students succeed and grow in their musical studies.